immunogenomics/GPROB/README.md

 <td>

-<b>Note:</b> We might want to consider multiplying the number of risk
+<b>Note:</b> We might want to consider shrinking the risk by some factor
-alleles by some factor (e.g. 0.5) to correct for possible overestimation of the effect sizes due to publication bias.
+(e.g. 0.5) to correct for possible overestimation of the effect sizes due to publication bias.
 In other words, consider running <code>geno \<- 0.5 \* geno</code>.

 </td>